-- 4.1.11 Low values of turbidity, ammonia nitrogen and chlorophyll a were recorded leading to action / limit level exceedances at downstream B at 3.3 mg/L, 0.02 mg/L and 0.6μg/L. It is considered non-project related and mainly due to natural variation of stream. - 4.1.12 Water quality of the streams before any commencement works were measured in April 2006 in order to indicate natural variation between dry and wet seasons.
-By taking into account the seasonal variation (wet season) together with the baseline monitoring data (dry season), the 95%-ile and 99%-ile for NO3-N are 0.22 and 0.55 mg/L respectively while the 95%-ile and 99%-ile for TIN are 0.25 and 0.67 mg/L respectively. - 4.1.13 Neither action nor limit levels exceedance of nutrient was recorded at all downstream during the reporting month.
-As same rate of fertilizer application are applied to the East Course according to the Turf Grass Management Plan, it is confirmed that former nutrient exceedances are mainly due to the wet season natural variation. - 4.1.14 Action level of SS and limit level of chlorophyll a, nitrate nitrogen (NO_3 -N) and total inorganic nitrogen (TIN) exceedances were recorded at F_Inland M and F_Filter.
-NO_3 -N and TIN concentrations are well within the wet season natural variation range.
-Therefore, it is considered that all exceedances are non-project related. - 4.1.15 The lake 1D is designed for temporary storage to collect the runoff from East Course through the closed low flow drainage system.
+- 4.1.10 Low values of turbidity and suspended solids were recorded leading to action / limit level exceedances at downstream A, B, C and F\Inland M (turbidity ranging from 4.3 NTU to 9.3 NTU; SS is 4 mg/L).
+It is considered non-project related and exceedances are mainly due to natural variation of stream. - 4.1.11 Action / Limit level exceedances of NO3-N (0.11 mg/L to 0.48 mg/L) and TIN (0.13 mg/L to 0.50 mg/L) were recorded at downstream A, B, C and F\Inland M. Water quality of the streams before any commencement works were measured in April 2006 in order to indicate natural variation between dry and wet seasons.
+By taking into account the seasonal variation (wet season) together with the baseline monitoring data (dry season), the 95%-ile and 99%-ile for NO3-N are 0.22 and 0.55 mg/L respectively while the 95%-ile and 99%-ile for TIN are 0.25 and 0.67 mg/L respectively.
+NO3-N and TIN concentrations are well within the wet season natural variation range.
+Therefore, it is considered that all exceedances are non-project related. - 4.1.12 The lake 1D is designed for temporary storage to collect the runoff from East Course through the closed low flow drainage system.
 The water will be recycled and reused as one of the irrigation water sources for the East Course.
-NO3-N, ortho-phosphorus and total phosphorus exceedances were recorded.
-As there is no overflow / discharge from the Lake 1D to marine or fresh water bodies, no further action has to be taken. - 4.1.16 The monitoring of pesticides are summarised in Table 4.1-3.
+Exceedances of SS, NO3-N and ortho-phosphorus were recorded.
+As there is no overflow / discharge from the Lake 1D to marine or fresh water bodies, no further action has to be taken.

+4.1.13 The monitoring of pesticides are summarised in Table 4.1-3.
 All applied pesticides were below detection limit.

-Table 4.1-3 Pesticides Monitoring Results (August 2008)
+Table 4.1-3 Pesticides Monitoring Results (September to October 2008)